 Spanning 7,500 kilometres of Greece’s 16,000 kilometres of coastline, the Greek Archipelago is vast, with figures on the number of islands it comprises at some 6,000; 227 of which are inhabited.
 Which is a lot of islands, many of which are packed with significant archeological sites, abundant local tradition, remarkable architecture and enchanting culture.
-With so many to discover, island-hopping across these gems liberally scattered across the Aegean and Ionian seas is a fine way to begin ticking them off your list.
+With so many to discover, island-hopping across these gems liberally scattered across the Aegean and Ionian seas is a fine way to begin ticking them off your list, and with travel companies like 10Adventures – who include this way of travel in their Greece tours repertoire – discovery has never been easier.

 Charmed shorelines and sun-drenched beaches, picturesque ports and arriving to the smell of fresh seafood, Green island-hopping is following in the footsteps of the many who’ve been charmed by this mammoth archipelago and the treasures it holds close.
 With new destinations to get to grips with every few days, new scenery, style and traditions to uncover, staying in your own private villa such as those listed by Oliver’s Travels can help you feel at home as you move from place to place.
 For now, here’s a quick guide to the island-hopping routes you can take.